 To address these barriers, existing, low cost options will be explored to share information with families.
-Using tools like social media platforms to connect families with early childhood centers and organizations that have openings for care or other programming could serve as an easy and sustainable way to facilitate the sharing of information.
-We will explore how this can be done in a linguistically diverse community.
+Using social media to connect families with early childhood centers and organizations that have openings for care or other programming could serve as an easy and sustainable way to facilitate the sharing of information.
 A workgroup will be formed to co-create the social media presence with families to ensure it meets their needs for format and usability.
+Additionally, service providers will coordinate engagement efforts with other existing events or gatherings.
+For example, opportunities such as The Week of the Young Child will be used as catalysts for action and information sharing with families because the increased media attention to the topic during this week will allow for earned media opportunities that do not normally exist.